aaronlevin/scala-gitrev/README.md

+# !!
+WARNING: THIS IS NOT PUBLIC YET !! #

 # scala-gitrev #

 Welcome to `scala-gitrev`!
 Inspired by the [gitrev](https://hackage.haskell.org/package/gitrev) haskell library, **scala-gitrev** provides some simple macros that will capture git information at compile time.
 This will empower you to bundle compile-time git-info with your artifacts, which can be extremely useful for debugging.